-For parametric statistics, the unnecessary stochastic process departure from realism impedes conceptualization of real-world problems in the broad application area identified herein and their potential solutions (see multiple quotations on this theme from giants in the field of time series analysis provided in the reference in Item 8 in Section VII).
+For parametric statistics, the unnecessary stochastic process departure from realism impedes conceptualization of real-world problems in the broad application area identified herein and their potential solutions.
+Multiple quotations supporting this theme from past giants in the field of time series analysis are provided in the reference in Item 8 in Section VII.